 "We are totally dependent on our high match rate for cataloguing records in WorldCat.
 If we had to do original cataloguing for even a fraction of our new materials, we'd have no time to devote to the local projects that, frankly, have a much higher value in the long run."

 Administrator for Systems and Member Services, Onondaga County Public Library

-You might think that lake reclamation, Salt City Bank, and indie rock band "Scarlet Ending" have nothing in common.
-But they're all subjects with roots in Central New York that can be discovered around the world thanks to the local cataloging efforts of the Onondaga County Public Library.
+You might think that lake reclamation, Salt City Bank and indie rock band Scarlet Ending have nothing in common.
+But they're all subjects with roots in Central New York that can be discovered around the world thanks to the local cataloguing efforts of the Onondaga County Public Library.

 But it's working on the "neat stuff" that really excites her.
-"The documents related to the Onondaga Lake reclamation project," she explains, "are incredibly important.
+"The documents related to the Onondaga Lake reclamation project," she explained, "are incredibly important.
 Not just for the sake of local government transparency, but because they will be important to other, similar projects all over the world."